DM-be/HotelBooking-agent/README.md

 #### LUIS
 LUIS is a natural language understanding service provided by Microsoft.
 It can recognize user intents and entities.
 Sentences are trained to map with intents.
-Variations of utterances are given a probability, with more data, these intents become more accurate.
+Variations of utterances are given a probability.
+With more data these intents become more accurate.
 Entities are pretrained by LUIS and provided on a per language basis.
 English provdes a helpfull "datetimev2" entity, which recognizes words such as "tomorrow" but also utterances such as "next week monday".

 ![LUIS](Images/utterances_intents.PNG)